thunderrabbit/barefoot_rob/content/blog/2024/07/19orange-juice-kidding-me.md

 "Thank you Spirit for helping me find the value in this moment."

-Though I was quite tired, I knew I'd be better off cleaning it up in liquid form instead of sticky-sugar-glue form, so I got to work.
+Though I was quite tired, I knew I'd be better off cleaning it up in liquid form instead of sticky-sugar-glue form, so I started cleaning.
 Fortunately, my electronics remained undrenched; I was grateful I therefore would just need to toss or dry out some papers, then wipe up the spill.